 More fancy: Cover blocks

 One fancy feature I discovered that I think is cool to be able to do, but isn’t actually useful on my site, is the “cover” block with a fixed background.
 It’s a cool little trick, but it only works with vertical images.
-The picture I’m using below doesn’t really work, because to make it big enough vertically, it ends up very stretched out horizontally, giving a very zoomed in effect.
+Otherwise, the image will end up very stretched out horizontally, giving a very zoomed in effect.

 Well, there you have it, a couple of fancy-ish tricks that may not actually be useful in your life at all, but they’re still there for you if you need them.
 And I hope my explanation of HTML anchors is somewhat understandable.
 I wasted rather excessive amounts of time trying to figure them out in the first place.